conan0h/MusicVisuals/README.md

 At the top and bottom half are lines that expand until they hit the length of the screen.
 This effect is achieved by incrementing the x2 co-ordinate using a suitable variable.
 ## Mountains
 An infinite 3-D procedurally generated landscape which reacts to audio and is coloured according to the position of the y-axis.
 The landscape is generated using a grid of triangle strips, where some vertices are pulled up or down depending on the values generated, creating a mountainous effect.
+## Spiral
+A visualisation of a growing eye at it's center a spiraling circle with a small smiley.
+After which a robotic face appears.
+I implemented dynamic responses to the music through ampiltude, changing variables scale, stroke weight and colour.
 ## Space
 I created the public class space and then declared my variables with floats, height, width, t to help the vertex's to position better in the program and angles
 I then proceeded to create public space SongVisuals sv this.sv = sv; to connect the main song visual java file to mine.